 Chloe interacted freely with me.
 I could see early signs of what social psychologists call “social facilitation,” which is when a person has a natural gift for easing social tensions and missteps.
 I could see her responding socially to me simply because I was asking her to.

 Chloe started to get very tired just as we were touching the ground in Spokane.
 She was taking on a fatigue-based shyness but didn’t get grouchy and shut me out.
 She held on like a trooper.
 As I was saying my goodbyes, Christy asked her daughter, “Can you say ‘Bye, Doug’?”
 She tried once but didn’t get past the consonant sound “B.” But then, just as I was about to rise and go, she got it out in the softest voice you can imagine: “Bye, Doug.”
-What a little darling!
-I couldn’t believe it.

 There is only one explanation for such an extraordinary disposition in a small child: God sprinkles souls like this throughout the earth to make our lives more enjoyable, especially for the people whom Chloe will be around regularly (such as Christy and her husband, among others).
 They’re the real lucky ones, but that doesn’t mean I don’t appreciate getting to spend a short flight with such a delightful creature.
 My day improved by leaps and bounds.